freman/spanet/API.md

 ## POST /spa/blower

-Accepts a JSON object to specifies the state of the blower
+Accepts a JSON object to specify the state of the blower

 ```json
 {